U.S. Small Business Administration 7(j) Management and Technical Assistance Program for Small Businesses

 - Marketing to the Government Buyer

-Using E-Commerce to Generate Federal Business Opportunities
+- Using E-Commerce to Generate Federal Business Opportunities

-Developing and Managing Contractor Teams
+- Developing and Managing Contractor Teams

 Federal Contracting Topics:

 - Understanding Requests for Proposal (RFP)

 - Developing Pricing and the Cost Volume in Response to RFPs

 - Government Contract Negotiations